zaifastafa/zaifastafa/README.md

 #### 👷 Check out what I'm currently working on

 - [HasanHaider1/D-Bargain](https://github.com/HasanHaider1/D-Bargain) - D-Bargain plugin to be built on multiple platforms.
-(1 week ago)
+(2 weeks ago)
 - [shopware/platform](https://github.com/shopware/platform) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions (2 months ago)
 - [findologic/plugin-shopware-6](https://github.com/findologic/plugin-shopware-6) - Findologic plugin for Shopware 6 (5 months ago)
 - [shyim/shopware-docker](https://github.com/shyim/shopware-docker) - Easy to use Docker Installation for Shopware 5 and Shopware 6 (6 months ago)